bigmoves/quickslice/docs/guides/authentication.md

 7. Quickslice redirects back to your app with a code
 8. Your app exchanges the code for an access token

-The access token authorizes mutations that write records to the user's repository.
+The access token authorizes mutations that write to the user's repository.

 ## Setting Up OAuth